hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 to some extent also reduce [overfitting][wiki-overfitting].
 Note that it has no parameters to learn!

-{{< figure src="/images/writing/artistic-style-transfer/pool-layer.svg" title="An illustration of 2x2 max pooling operation, where the maximum value from each 2x2 region is selected to form the output matrix." >}}
+{{< figure src="/images/writing/artistic-style-transfer/pool-layer.svg" title="An illustration of the 2x2 max pooling operation, where the maximum value from each 2x2 region is selected to form the output matrix." extra-class="reduce-top-margin">}}

 For example, a *max pooling* layer with a spatial extent $F = 2$ and a stride $S = 2$ halves the input spatial dimension from $4 \times 4$ to